sylv/venera/README.md

 ## todo

-- [ ] Option to turn off merging and instead just return the first config found.
-This would have to be implemented per-loader to make sense, because I think it would be nice if you could turn off merging and still override .rc values with environment variables, sometimes its just convenient.
-- [ ] Output sources for each config value, maybe even per-property with symbols declaring which properties are from where so you could do something like `The key CLIENT_TOKEN in config /home/user/.env is invalid` or something.
+- [ ] Output per-property sources so you could do something like `The key CLIENT_TOKEN in config /home/user/.env is invalid`.
-- [ ] TOML/INI support?
-The more file system loaders are added the more startup slows down checking for all of them, realistically I think YAML is as human-readable as you need anyway, but it would be nice to throw in.